-The online Master of Public Health program at UT provides quality education and leadership to promote health in human populations through interdisciplinary instruction, research, and community service.
+The graduate public health program at UTK provides quality education and leadership to promote health in human populations through interdisciplinary instruction, research, and community service.

-To advocate for networking, partnering, consensus building, and participatory approaches for improving population health
+To advocate networking, partnering, consensus building, and participatory approaches for improving population health.

-Accreditation was first achieved in 1969 with UT’s MPH program becoming the first program outside of a school of public health to receive this recognition.
-Since 1969, the program has been successful in securing extensions of accreditation through a self-study and review process that requires approximately two years to complete.
+In 1969, our program became the first MPH program outside a school of public health to receive accreditation.
+For over 50 years, we have been successful in securing extensions of accreditation for the MPH through a self-study and review process that requires approximately two years to complete.

-Program accreditation offers substantial value to students, alumni, faculty, and the university because of the distinction associated with accreditation.
-This recognition of quality, consistent with that of other accredited MPH programs, indicates that the professional preparation offered at UT has met the criteria defined by CEPH.
-Accreditation criteria have been updated over time to reflect the changing needs of the public health workforce and assure public health programs prepare students to meet the current and future needs of the workforce.
+Program accreditation offers substantial value to students, alumni, faculty, and the university because of the distinction offered.
+This recognition of quality, consistent with that of other accredited MPH programs, indicates that the professional preparation offered at UTK has met the criteria defined by the council.
+These criteria have become more rigorous over time, requiring extensive documentation.

 Our 2016 CEPH Self-Study Report is now available.
-Contact Associate Professor Kathleen Brown if you have any questions.
+Contact MPH Program Director and Assistant Professor of Practice Jennifer Russomanno via email if you have any questions.

 At UT we have cultivated a legacy of excellence in education.
 Since 1794, we have made every effort to support students in their pursuit of knowledge and are renowned for our tradition of producing high caliber academic programs and graduates.
 Today, we commit to creating an exceptional learning environment for our community of Volunteers that meets the unique needs of each student, whether they are online or on campus.